-The bonus is that it’s super-simple to throw together, and takes next to no work to cook.
+The bonus is that this Slow-Cooker Easy 3-Bean Vegetarian Chili is super simple to throw together, and takes next to no work to cook.

 It bubbles in the Crock Pot all day, simmering to dinnertime perfection.
-If you’re okay with the vegetarian version, it’s done when you get home.
-If you want the one dish two ways, just brown the ground beef, simmer some of the chili together with the meat for a bit, and dinner’s ready.
+If you’re okay with the vegan version, it’s done when you get home.
+If you want it one-dish-two-ways style, just brown the ground beef, simmer some of the chili together with the meat for a bit, and dinner’s ready.

-- 2 medium onions, chopped (about 3 cups chopped)
+- 2 medium yellow onions (chopped [about 3 cups chopped)

 - 2 tablespoons chili powder